dgzlopes/minit-go/README.md

 Minit is a minimal tracing library for Go.
 When I say minimal, I mean it: It's less than 250 lines of code.

 As you can expect, it doesn't have many features.
-For example, it only supports exporting spans to an OTEL-HTTP-compatible collector, doesn't support sampling, etc.
+For example, it only supports exporting spans to an OpenTelemetry HTTP-compatible collector, doesn't support sampling, etc.

 The bits/helpers required to inject and extract trace context in different protocols aren't implemented, either.